id4h4lling/codetest-starwars/README.md

 This is a code test

 The app is built in React.
-It fetches it's data from SWAPI and displays the content in one list view and a detail page view - using React Routing.
-It also saves calls in a cache function.
+It fetches its data from SWAPI and displays the content first in a List view page and then on a Detail view page using React Router.
+It saves the calls in a simple cache function that is called useFetch.
+It's repsonsive after the mobile first doctrine, but could improve a lot with more time spent on it.

 Run npm start or see it live here: https://starwars-dating.netlify.app/

+Hope you find your match!